 So, the first thing to start with is to get a robot base.
 Unfortunately, I can’t find any unused robot base, so I have to build one (((sweat.
 Whatever, just make sure that your base (length x width) must be longer than 20cm x 20cm.

 Then, mount all the parts on it so that it looks like a robot.
-I am not going to talk about this in detail as everyone could have their own design, and this is mine.
-Basically, just put all the things (brackets, motors, wheels, castor, Arduino board, motor driver board, and also the sensor board) on top of it.
-Oh, and don’t forget to leave some space for your battery.
+I am not going to talk about this in detail as everyone will have their own design, and this is mine.
+Basically, just put everything (brackets, motors, wheels, castor, Arduino board, motor driver board, and also the sensor board) on top of it – and don’t forget to leave some space for your battery.

 The next step is to solder wires to your motors and connect it to motor driver’s output.
 Also connect your sensor board to the main circuit using rainbow cable.
 In my case, I am using a box header and pin header to make my board a little bit more organized, this is really optional as you can connect rainbow cable to Arduino board using male-to-male jumper wire straight away.
 Be sure to connect to Port B of line sensor as we are going to use digital mode.

 Now, connecting Arduino board to MDD10A, notice that I did not connect 5V pin on MDD10A because there is no such pin on my real board, you have to connect it to 5V pin on your Arduino board if such pin exist.